nvietsang/nvietsang.github.io/_posts/2023-08-05-SIFA-On-Masked-AES.md

 ---
 layout: post
-title: SIFA on Masked AES with Fault Countermeasures
+title: SIFA on Masked Computation
 ---

 This post explains how to use SIFA to attack AES implementations protected with both masking and detection-based fault countermeasures.
 The nice idea of this attack was presented in the paper [[Dobraunig et al., ASIACRYPT 2018]](https://eprint.iacr.org/2018/357.pdf) that I enjoyed reading very much.